FernLab/cookiecutter-py-package/docs/tutorial.rst

  * Under a sub-group create a new project by clicking in **New project**.
  * Choose **Create blank project**
  * Give a project name at your choice, however, the "project slug" should be the same as the one given to the Python package.
- * Unset the option "Initialize repository without a README" and press **Create project**.
+ * Unset the option "Initialize repository with a README" and press **Create project**.
  * Follow the instructions to **Push an existing folder**.
 They are summarized here:

 .. code-block:: bash